“Sorry, can’t hear you.”

 We are walking in the street in Montevideo, and we can barely hear each other as cars are speeding by.
 After sedate Colonia, Uruguay’s capital is a bit of a shock.
 It’s loud, mostly because of the traffic.
 Don’t cars have mufflers here?

-Feng always say I’m very quiet.
-He isn’t, neither is his family—Chinese are a loud bunch.
-I used to think their parents were arguing, but in fact they were just talking about mundane details such as “rice or noodle for dinner?”, shouting at each other.
+Feng always says I’m very quiet.
+He isn’t, and neither is his family—the Chinese are a loud bunch.
+I used to think their parents were arguing, but in fact, they were just talking about mundane details such as “rice or noodle for dinner?”, shouting at each other.
 Doors are slammed on a regular basis and they don’t master the fine art of whispering.
-On the other side, I’m known to sneak in so quietly people don’t even realize I stepped in or out.
+On the other side, I’m known to sneak in so quietly that people don’t even realize I stepped in or out.

 Montevideo is a strange mix of fairly new buildings (“new” as in the 1980s and 1990s) and old run-down structures with air-con units hanging precariously on window edges and dripping on pedestrians below.
 I wouldn’t say it’s a pretty city—not conventionally pretty anyway—but it does have some charm because the architecture is original and it has some great murals.

 The commercial center is along 18 de Julio, named after the date the first Constitution of Uruguay was written (in Argentina there is always a “9 de Julio” street, July is a popular month for political events).
 The other main avenue is the several-kilometer-long Rambla that goes all along the coastline.
 It’s scenic and it feels a bit like Copacabana, although the mosaic sidewalk isn’t as pretty, the beaches are smaller and girls don’t walk around half-naked.